-Key Definitions/Terms
+Kev Definitions/Terms

-- Assigned sex at birth: The sex a person was given at birth, usually based on anatomy or chromosomes (e.g., male, female, intersex, etc.). - Cisgender: A term used to describe people whose assigned sex matches their gender identity and/or gender expression (e.g., someone who was assigned female at birth and whose gender identity and/or gender expression is also female.) - Gender Expansive: A wider, more flexible range of gender identities or expressions than those typically associated with the binary gender system. - Gender Expression: The external ways in which a person expresses their gender to the world, such as through their behavior, emotions, mannerisms, dress, grooming habits, interests, and activities. - Gender Identity: A person's internal and deeply-felt sense of being female, male, both, non-binary, gender-expansive, or other-regardless of the gender assigned at birth.
+- Assigned sex at birth: The sex a person was given at birth, usually based on anatomy or chromosomes (e.g., male, female, intersex, etc.). - Cisgender: A term used to describe people whose assigned sex matches their gender identity and/or gender expression (e.g., someone who was assigned female at birth and whose gender identity and/or gender expression is also female.) - Gender Expansive: A wider, more flexible range of gender identities or expressions than those typically associated with the binary gender system. - Gender Expression: The external ways in which a person expresses their gender to the world, such as through their behavior, emotions, mannerisms, dress, grooming habits, interests, and activities. - Gender Identity: A person's internal and deeply-felt sense of being female, male, both, non-binary, gender-expansive, or other-regardless of the gender assigned at birth. - Transgender: A term often used to describe a person whose gender identity or expression, or both, are different from those traditionally associated with their sex assigned at birth. - Transitioning: The process in which a person goes from living and identifying as one gender to living and identifying as another.